Retrieving Weather Forecasts 🌤️¶

 Note:

-model is a combination of the high-resolution forecast model icon_d2
+The icon model is a combination of the high-resolution forecast model icon_d2 (forecast horizon: 48 hours) and the broader icon_eu model (forecast horizon: 120 hours).

 - The first 48 hours are provided by

-. - For the remaining 72 hours, the
+icon_d2. - For the remaining 72 hours, the

-model is used, ensuring a seamless forecast period of up to 120 hours.
+icon_eumodel is used, ensuring a seamless forecast period of up to 120 hours.

 Time Aggregated Forecasts¶